AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/authoring/product-cockpit.md

 ![Configured catalogs](../assets/catalog-overview.png)

-Clicking on a category will load the children of the clicked category.
+Clicking a category loads the children of the clicked category.

 ![Category children](../assets/catalog-category-children.png)

-Clicking on a product will load product variations if available.
+Clicking a product loads product variations if available.

 ![Product variations](../assets/catalog-product-variation.png)

 >[!NOTE]
 >
 >Product catalog data in AEM is data that is retrieved in real time via the configured commerce endpoint.
-No product catalog data is store in AEM.
+No product catalog data is stored in AEM.

 ## Searching Product Catalogs {#searching-product-catalog}